Battery comparison test. Comparative test of imported and domestic batteries

 Declared current 550 A (SAE); 440 A (EN)

-The expensive battery was bought solely because it was sold from an authorized Kia dealer.
-I still feel sorry for the money: the lowest reserve capacity, extremely weak results at -29ºС, complete failure in terms of price and quality.
+We bought an expensive battery solely because it was sold at an official Kia dealer.
+I still feel sorry for the money: the lowest reserve capacity, extremely weak results at -29ºС, complete failure in terms of price and quality ratio.

 Declared capacity 70 Ah; 110 min.